eksime/VDesk/README.md

 To launch a new VirtualBox vm fullscreen on it's own virtual desktop:

 `vdesk "C:\Path to Vbox\VirtualBox.exe" --comment "VM" --startvm "vm-id-no" --fullscreen`

-For most shortcuts it is possible to append `vdesk` to the start of the target field in order to start the program on a new virtual desktop, for this to work `vdesk` must be in PATH.

 ## Copyright notice